BigIroh/JooDee/README.md

 #JooDee#
 JooDee is a replacement for PHP or ASP using Node.js javascript.
 To use JooDee, embed server-side javascript on web pages using special tags.
 Write to the page using plain HTML outside of the JooDee tags, or using the special output tag.
 End the response (if you are running any asyncrhonous code) using Response.end().

 Easily use server-side javascript variables in your client-side javascript using the built in Client and Session objects.

 ##Dependencies##
-JooDee depends on syntax-error and mime, both of which are packaged inside of `node_modules`.
+JooDee depends on `syntax-error` and `mime`, both of which are packaged inside of `node_modules`.

 ##Tags##
 ```